The Clear Edge

 Revenue growth stalls.
 Old patterns return.

-No weekly tracking.
-No protection protocol.
-Noise creeps back gradually.
-Small exceptions become new patterns.
-“Just this once” becomes “just like before.”
+Why it happens: there is no weekly tracking, no protection protocol, and noise slowly creeps back in.
+Small exceptions turn into new patterns.
+“Just this once” quietly becomes “just like before.”

 She didn’t notice the gradual drift.
 Revenue had plateaued for 5 weeks.

-She re-ran the elimination protocol, restored 71% allocation, and revenue resumed growth within 2 weeks.
+She re‑ran the elimination protocol, restored a 71% allocation to 3% Levers, and revenue started growing again within 2 weeks.
 The audit catches drift before it becomes permanent.

 Week 1: 3% Levers Identified Clearly